Seth-Wolfgang/Edge-Computing/README.md

-This project is for research/learning purposes.
+This project is meant to benchmark the feasability of Raspberry Pis as an edge computing device.